 You have better things to do than build relationships with the media.
 Besides, shouldn't they be making all of their time available for you?
 Adders thinks so.

 Relationships can open up doors, but in this case, they open up channels that would be beneficial to your marketing goals.
-Connecting and speaking with media providers regularly is a good way to keep them up-to-date on your goals and priorities for your marketing.
+Connecting and speaking with media providers regularly is a good way to keep them up-to-date on your marketing goals and priorities.
 Many times, the best media buys are available because of those relationships and regular conversations.

 If they are a contact in the CRM, they are getting an email!
 That's how Digit rolls.

-Like most marketing channels, if not used properly, email marketing can quickly fall numb to your contacts and, even worse, put you on spam lists.
+Like most marketing channels, if not used properly, email marketing can become less interesting to your contacts and, even worse, wind up on spam lists.
 Before pressing send on any email, ask these questions:

 What's the purpose of this email?